davidmarkclements/Respondu/README.md

 * Entirely client side
 * **DEFERS SRC LOADING TILL PROCESSING IS FINISHED!**
 * Gracefully Degrades for non-JS clients (e.g. search bots)
-* Very gentle on the global scope
+* Very gentle to the global scope
 * Create your own responsive techniques (implementations)!
-* Forward looking - simple feature detection will cause it to become easily compatible with future browsers
+* Forward looking - simple feature detection (once we know how to detect) will cause it to become easily compatible with future browsers

+Inclusive Implementations
+===

+* picture
+* srcset
+* pure javascript (breakpoints object)

+Examples
+===

+Examples can be found at [http://respondu.davidmarkclements.com](http://respondu.davidmarkclements.com)

 Basic Use
 ===